 - Had a complete or partial response to the most recent chemotherapy

 The study was designed to measure how long women lived with epithelial ovarian, fallopian tube, or primary peritoneal cancer without their disease getting worse.
-The treatment benefit of ZEJULA was independently tested in women with the BRCA gene and women without the BRCA gene.1
+The treatment benefit of ZEJULA was independently tested in women with an inherited BRCA mutation and without an inherited BRCA mutation.1

 Get more information about what ovarian cancer recurrence might mean for youUnderstand Recurrent Ovarian Cancer